 Global Data Exchange

 Typically, the benefits to a country of meteorological observations exceeds their cost many times [2].
 Using the data for climate multiplies these benefits.
 To ensure that the maximum benefit from observations is obtained, the data should be freely and openly exchanged, as many potential users have limited resources.
 The benefits of such open data arrangements have been clearly demonstrated[3].
 Much meteorological data is exchanged, however there are issues in other areas.
+The WMO extraordinary Congress (11 to 22 October 2021) has approved three sweeping initiatives to dramatically strengthen the world’s weather and climate services through a systematic increase in much-needed observational data and data products from across the globe.
+The three initiatives are known as the WMO Unified Data Policy, the Global Basic Observing Network (GBON), and the Systematic Observations Financing Facility (SOFF).
+The new data policy reaffirms the commitment to the free and unrestricted exchange of data, which has been the bedrock of WMO since it was established more than 70 years ago.
+With the Unified Data Policy, the WMO community is moving towards an integrated Earth system approach rather than talking about monitoring and predicting weather, climate, and water as separate issues.
+In order to meet the growing need for better information and services, the new policy will encompass all WMO-relevant Earth system data – weather, climate, hydrology, ocean, atmospheric composition, cryosphere as well as space weather.
+This Earth-system approach will help the global community strengthen and better sustain all Earth system monitoring and prediction, with massive socioeconomic benefits as a result.
+It will lead to additional exchange of all types of environmental data, which in turn will enable all WMO Members to deliver better, more accurate and more timely weather-and climate-related services.
+In addition, Earth system modeling capabilities are progressing rapidly, and the need for exchange of Earth system data will continue to grow.
+WMO’s unified data policy is therefore built around a modular approach that allows for incremental updates in the decades ahead.
 Hydrological data are often not shared (Figure 4.7) as they are important not just for local water issues but also for the oceans and the energy and water cycles.
 In 2016, the ‘FAIR Guiding Principles for scientific data management and stewardship’ were published and intended to provide guidelines to improve the Findability, Accessibility, Interoperability, and Reuse of digital assets (Wilkinson et al. 2016; Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci Data 3, 160018 (2016). https://doi.org/10.1038/sdata.2016.18.